Datttta/My_Notes/New words.md

 === *New words* ===

 1. sickly
+2. conceive
-2. to strum
+3. to strum
-3. to drum
+4. to drum
-4. petal
+5. petal
-5. choppy
+6. choppy
-6. wilted
+7. wilted
-7. collarbone
+8. collarbone

 ==*Nuevas Palabras* ===